London Landmarks and Architecture

 Alexandra Palace in Haringey, North London

 Where the first television broadcast took place

-I myself worked there for the BBC in the 1960s - you can see the actual tower where my office was, on the right hand corner of the building, and more clearly in the photograph below that, showing the Alexandra Palace fire in 1980.
+I myself worked at Alexandra Palace for the BBC in the 1960s - you can see the actual tower where my office was, on the right hand corner of the building, and more clearly in the photograph below that, showing the Alexandra Palace fire in 1980.